-- Optogenetic feedback control of neuronal firing is a powerful tool for separating spiking from causally-related variables (e.g. neurotransmission) - Reductions in AMPAergic transmission are sufficient to trigger upward synaptic scaling even when spiking and bursting activity are normal. - Reduced AMPA receptor activation is necessary for both TTX- and CNQX-induced synaptic scaling. - Upward synaptic scaling acts to regulate AMPAergic transmission rather than neuronal firing rates. - Since synapse-specific homeostatic mechanisms are also triggered through changes in AMPA receptor - activation, perhaps cell-wide synaptic scaling represents many local synaptic compensations occurring throughout a neuron.
+- Optogenetic feedback control of neuronal firing is a powerful tool for separating spiking from causally-related variables (e.g. neurotransmission) - Reductions in AMPAergic transmission are sufficient to trigger upward synaptic scaling even when spiking and bursting activity are normal. - Reduced AMPA receptor activation is necessary for both TTX- and CNQXinduced synaptic scaling. - Because synapse-specific compensations have been described following local reductions in transmission [7-10], it is possible that cell-wide synaptic scaling represents many local synaptic compensations occurring throughout a neuron.